-- The amount of the claim liabilities should be equal to the present value, at the balance shee date, of cash flow on account of claims (and of related expenses and taxes) incurred before that date.
+- .01 The amount of the claim liabilities should be equal to the present value, at the balance sheet date, of cash flow on account of claims (and of related expenses and taxes) incurred before that date.
 [Effective January 1, 2003] - .02 The amount of claim liabilities consists of the following components

-- a provision (which may be positive or negative) for development on reported claims, including claim adjustment expenses, and - a provision for incurred but unreported claims, including claim adjustment expenses. - The development on reported claims compensates for the inadequacy or redundancy in case estimates. - The incurred but unreported claims are those not yet reported to the insurer, including those reported but not yet recorded. - The development on reported claims and the incurred but unreported claims need not be calculated separately.
-Some valuation methods calculate only their combined amount. - The selection of valuation methods depends on the circumstances of the case.
+- .03 The development on reported claims compensates for the inadequacy or redundancy in case estimates. - .04 The incurred but unreported claims are those not yet reported to the insurer, including those reported but not yet recorded. - .05 The development on reported claims and the incurred but unreported claims need not be calculated separately.
+Some valuation methods calculate only their combined amount. - ^{.06} The selection of valuation methods depends on the circumstances of the case.
 The actuary would usually consider several methods, each of which involves assumptions; e.g., an assumption that the settlement patterns of the available past claims experience are uniform and the same as those of the insurer's future claims experience.
 The actuary would, where practical, adjust the available past claims experience in order to recognize those assumptions.

-The actuary would consider the circumstances of the case in selecting assumptions.
+.07 The actuary would consider the circumstances of the case in selecting assumptions.
 The available past claims experience may lack pertinence for assumptions about the insurer's future claims experience as a result of internal changes, such as changes in the insurer's underwriting practice, its claims handling practice, including case estimate practice, its reinsurance, its data processing, and its accounting, and as a result of external changes, such as inflation and changes in the legal, regulatory, and legislative environment, or residual insurers, like the Facility Association.

-The past and future claims experience of a pool or association in which the insurer participates tends to be beyond the insurer's control and may differ from the insurer's own claims experience.
+^{.08} The past and future claims experience of a pool or association in which the insurer participates tends to be beyond the insurer's control and may differ from the insurer's own claims experience.